McBain (film): Production

+The film was announced in May 1990, under its original title McBain's Seven.
+In September of that year, it was announced that filming would begin shooting on a sixty-two day schedule under its shortened title McBain.
+While the film received offers from several major studios for distribution, production company Shapiro-Glickenhaus Entertainment ultimately decided to release the film themselves committing an estimated $8–$10 million for promotion and the manufacture of 1200 film prints as selling distribution rights would've meant relinquishing the home video rights.

-McBain was originally the name of an action movie character on the animated sitcom The Simpsons played by an analogue of Arnold Schwarzenegger.
+McBain is also the name of an action movie character on the animated sitcom The Simpsons played by the character of Rainier Wolfcastle, an analogue of Arnold Schwarzenegger.
 His appearance on The Simpsons predated the release of the film, and apart from the name, the film has no relation to the character.

 Reception

 The film took in less than $500,000 at the box office in the United States.

 Re-releases

 The movie was released on videocassette in the United States in 1992 by MCA/Universal Home Video and in Canada that same year by C/FP Video.
 Goodtimes released the budget tape of the movie some years later.
-Synapse Films stated an intention to release McBain on Blu Ray from a newly restored 2K transfer.
+Synapse Films stated an intention to release McBain on Blu-ray from a newly restored 2K transfer.
 Rifftrax released a video on demand version of the movie on January 25, 2013, including the running mocking commentary by stars of Mystery Science Theater 3000 including Mike Nelson, Kevin Murphy and Bill Corbett.